 These tips will help improve sound quality and clarity so that when you do have an important conversation with someone, they will be able to hear everything clearly.
-So let us discuss how to clean iPhone speaker?
+So let us discuss how to clean iPhone speaker.

 Get your Phone Ready Before Cleaning

-Clearing your iPhone before you start cleaning it is an important step that will allow for a more thorough and efficient clean.
-Unplug any cables, take the device out of its case if applicable, remove the screen protector as needed (if possible), turn off the phone to avoid accidental taps on sensitive surfaces while in use.
+Clearing your iPhone before you start cleaning it is an important step that will allow for a more thorough and efficient cleaning.
+Unplug any cables, take the device out of its case if applicable, remove the screen protector as needed (if possible), and turn off the phone to avoid accidental taps on sensitive surfaces while in use.

 Related Post: How to Clean AirPods?